 The Bible emphasizes God is indeed one.
 “4 Hear, O Israel: The Lord [Yahweh] our God is one [echad] Lord [Yahweh]:“ (Deuteronomy 6:4; Cr.
 Mark 12:29)

 What’s interesting is in the Deuteronomy 6:4 passage, the Hebrew word used for “one” is “echad” which can mean an unified one.
-The same word in Genesis 2:24 – “24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one [echad] flesh.”
+The same word is used in Genesis 2:24 – “24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one [echad] flesh.”

 Of course it doesn’t mean a husband and wife become a numerical one flesh but instead become a composite or unified one flesh.